Skip to main content

 Internationally Trained Physicians

-Starting January 1, 2027, the Oregon Medical Board will grant provisional licensure to internationally trained physicians (ITP) who demonstrate qualifications and competency.
-Pursuant to SB 476 (2025) sections 4-9, passed by the Legislature and signed by Governor Kotek, these physicians can practice under the supervision of an Oregon-licensed physician.
-After completing four years of supervised practice, they become eligible to apply for full medical licensure in Oregon.
+Starting January 1, 2027, the Oregon Medical Board may grant provisional licensure to internationally trained physicians (ITP) who demonstrate qualifications and competency.
+Pursuant to SB 476 (2025) sections 4-9, passed by the Legislature and signed by Governor Kotek, if granted a provisional license these physicians can practice under the supervision of an Oregon-licensed physician.
+After completing four years of supervised practice, they may become eligible to apply for full medical licensure in Oregon.

 The new law authorizes the Oregon Medical Board (OMB) to establish rules regarding: